Post

 python3 translate_changes.py

-Then the script will run and display a screen like the one below.
+The script will run, and you will see an output like the one below.